LisKorzun/JS-Interview-Prep/answers/03-multitasking/what-is-event-loop/README.md

 __`QUEUE`__

-A JavaScript runtime uses a event queue, which is __a list of events to be processed.
+A JavaScript runtime uses an event queue, which is __a list of events to be processed.
 Each event has an associated function__ which gets called in order to handle the event.

 At some point during the event loop, the runtime starts handling the events on the queue, __starting with the oldest one__.